Must-See Long Island City

 by Michael Hsu, 09/23/2014

 22-25 Jackson Ave., 718-784-2084

-MoMA PS1 has no permanent collection (its focus is on presenting art, rather than warehousing it), which is what gives the museum its improvisational feel.
-You'll find work from artists of all stripes scattered in just about every corner of this sprawling 100-room building (built in 1893 as a public primary school).
+MoMA PS1 has no permanent collection (its focus is on presenting art rather than warehousing it), which is what gives the museum its improvisational feel.
+You'll find work from artists of all stripes scattered in just about every corner of this sprawling 100-room building (built in 1892 as a public primary school).
 This includes its rooftop and boiler-room basement, where you'll find Sol LeWitt's Crayola Square, which the artist created for an earlier incarnation of the museum.
-Current exhibitions include Metahaven: Islands in the Cloud (through April 1), from the Dutch design studio of Vinca Kruk and Daniel van der Velden, and New Pictures of Common Objects (through April 14), featuring the work of Trisha Baga, Lucas Blalock, Josh Kline, Margaret Lee and Helen Marten.
-On Sundays, through June 30, 2013, the museum hosts Sunday Sessions, a variety of performance programming and lectures.
-M. Wells, one of the City's most heralded restaurants, which closed its Long Island City diner-car location, has reopened in the museum as the M. Wells Dinette; foodies flock here to feast on specialties, such as escargot and bone marrow, shrimp spaetzle, Bi Bim Wells—from an ever-changing menu.
+Current exhibitions include Mike Kelley (through April 1), a retrospective of the late artist that has a room given over to his exuberant Deodorized Central Mass with Satellites, full of repurposed plush toys and industrial objects.
+On Sundays, the museum hosts Sunday Sessions, a variety of performance programming and lectures.
+M. Wells, which became one of the City's most heralded restaurants during its brief incarnation in an LIC dining car, has reopened in the museum as the M. Wells Dinette; foodies flock here to feast on specialties—escargot and bone marrow, shrimp spaetzle, Bi Bim Wells—from an ever-changing menu.